Civil Services of India: State Civil Service (Executive Branch) or State Administrative Service

-All State Engineering Services officers are Group 'A’ gazetted officers.
+All State Engineering Services officers are Group A gazetted officers.

 State Forest Service (Natural Resource)

-All ‘ State Forest Services’ of the rank of Assistant Conservator of Forest(ACF) are Group 'A' gazetted officers under state natural resource services.
+All State Forest Services of the rank of Assistant Conservator of Forest(ACF) are Group A gazetted officers under state natural resource services.
 The officers of this state natural resource services are later promoted to the Indian Forest Service after 8 years of Service.

 State Police Service (Civil Service)

-All State Police Services of the rank of Deputy Superintendent of Police/Assistant Commissioner of Police/Assistant Commandant are Group 'A' Officers and is included under state civil services.
-The officers of following state civil services are later promoted to Indian Police Service.
+All State Police Services of the rank of Deputy Superintendent of Police/Assistant Commissioner of Police/Assistant Commandant are Group 'B' Officers and is included under state civil services.
+The officers of the following state civil services are later promoted to Indian Police Service.